Why your small retail or wholesale business needs cyber protection

 Cybersecurity basics

-The aim of cyber criminals is to gain unauthorised access to your business’s devices, networks, and programs, and use that access to steal sensitive information and extort money.
-Cyber criminals could steal your customers’ data, pretend to be you, and defraud your customers into paying them.
-The consequences of cyber attacks can have a significant impact on a business, including reputational damage to the brand and financial loss.
+The aim of cyber criminals is to gain unauthorised access to your business’ devices, networks, and programs, and use that access to steal sensitive information and extort money.
+In a retail environment, this could mean stealing your customers’ data, accessing your online store’s backend, or impersonating your business to defraud your customers.
+In wholesale, it could involve gaining access to sensitive supplier or order data or manipulating payment details.

-Could your business or organisation be at risk of a cyber attack?
+Could your small retail or wholesale business be at risk of a cyber attack?

-Cyber criminals are well aware that few, if any, small businesses will have an employee dedicated to overseeing cybersecurity, or who is a cybersecurity expert.
+Cyber criminals are well aware that most small businesses don’t have an in-house cybersecurity expert.
 They know that in a small business, there’s less of a budget for enterprise-grade security technology, and that IT practices may be less strict and less secure.
 And that means the criminals have more opportunities to gain unauthorised access.

 Targeting a small business won’t provide them with such large returns as attacking a large one.
 But the likelihood of success is much greater, and the opportunities more numerous – simply because there are so many small businesses (90% of businesses worldwide are classed as ‘small’).
 So those smaller returns quickly add up, with very little risk involved.